DimiMikadze/Mira/README.md

 This monorepo contains two main packages, each with its own README that provides a deeper look into architecture and usage:

 - **[Mira AI Library](./packages/mira-ai/README.md)** — Node.js/TypeScript library with agents, services, and orchestration logic.
-- **[Mira Frontend](./apps/mira-frontend/README.md)** — Next.js application with workspace management for running research and visualizing results.
+- **[Mira Frontend](./apps/mira-frontend/README.md)** — Next.js application with workspace management for running enrichment and visualizing results.

 ## AI-Assisted Development